How much energy do smart windows save?

 It does, but a very small amount.
 It takes less electricity to operate 3,000 square feet, 280 m² of SageGlass than it does to power a typical home internet modem.
-The amount of energy SageGlass saves is enormous compared to the amount of energy it uses.
+The amount of energy smart windows save is enormous compared to the amount of energy they use.

 What is the difference between SageGlass Classic and SageGlass Harmony?